Ian-Blanshard/MP1-Personal-Portfolio/README.md

 The contents of each page are consistently styled throughout the site.

-Footer created using fontawesome icons, aria labels added to provide context of where the links go as icons do not provide this information.
+The footer was created using fontawesome icons, aria labels added to provide context of where the links go as icons do not provide this information.
 CSS used for size/color customisation, responsive spacing of icons and hover effects added using hover pseudoclass.

 ## Technologies used <a name="technologies-used"></a>